Flexible placements of periodic graphs in the plane: Special cases of flexible 2-periodic frameworks

-\begin{proof} Suppose there does exist type 1 or type 3 flexible 2-lattice NBAC-colouring $\delta$ of $G$.
-As one of $G^\delta_{\text{red}}$ or $G^\delta_{\text{blue}}$ must contain a loop and thus be unbalanced, $\delta$ is must be a type 3 flexible 2-lattice NBAC-colouring.
+\begin{proof} Suppose there exists a NBAC-colouring $\delta$ of $G$ that is either a type 1 or type 3 flexible 2-lattice NBAC-colouring.
+As one of $G^\delta_{\text{red}}$ or $G^\delta_{\text{blue}}$ must contain a loop (and thus be unbalanced), $\delta$ must be a type 3 flexible 2-lattice NBAC-colouring.
 By Lemma \ref{lem:loop2per.3}, every loop of the form $(v,v,c \gamma)$ has the same colour, and without loss of generality we shall assume they are all red.
-We note immediately that there cannot be any unbalanced blue circuits; indeed, if $C$ was a blue circuit from $v$ to $v$ with gain $c \alpha$, then the circuit formed by $C$ followed by $(v,v,-c\alpha)$ will be an almost blue balanced circuit.
+We note immediately that there cannot be any unbalanced blue circuits; indeed, if $C$ was a blue circuit containing $v$ with gain $c \alpha$, then the circuit formed by $C$ followed by $(v,v,-c\alpha)$ will be a balanced almost blue circuit.
 However this implies $\rank (G^\delta_{\text{blue}})=0$, contradicting that $\delta$ is a type 3 flexible 2-lattice NBAC-colouring. \end{proof}

 \begin{lemma} Let $G$ be a connected $\mathbb{Z}^2$-gain graph with a loop.
 Then there are no active type 1 or type 3 flexible 2-lattice NBAC-colourings of $G$. \end{lemma}